 3 steps to creating theft

-Experts suggest that there are 3 main factors which create the environment for retail theft to happen.
+Experts suggest that there are 3 main factors that create the environment for retail theft to happen.
 These are ability, desire and opportunity.
-Unfortunately as a retail owner you can only control one aspect of this.
+Unfortunately, as a retail owner, you can only control one aspect of this.
 We can’t change someone’s ability or desire to steal, but what we can change is the opportunity factor.
 So what about those opportunities?

 The fact of the matter is that if you examine it closely, opportunities are everywhere.
 A poorly lit area, an unlocked door or open window, location blind spots and insufficient staff to monitor areas can all present themselves to opportunists.

 So how do we make them less desirable for any ‘would-be’ thief?